 - Water/Temp/Shock Resistant

 - Image Rescue Software

 Delkin Devices 120GB Premium XQD Memory Card

-- XQD Format Version 2 Compliant
+- XQD format version 2 compliant

 Good to Know

-Nikon’s own DSLR cameras that utilize XQD cards are: Nikon D4, Nikon D4s, Nikon D5, Nikon D850 and Nikon D500.
+The top best XQD memory card is ideal for sports, wildlife and action photographers.
+Nikon’s own DSLR cameras that use XQD cards are: Nikon D4, Nikon D4s, Nikon D5, Nikon D850 and Nikon D500.
 So far, Nikon has taken advantages of the XQD’s PCI Express.

 For those who have been wondering if an XQD card is better than an SD card, I tested this by transferring 786 files from my XQD memory card.
 Each file is about about 100Mb each, from my XQD card, while also copying a similar number from my laptop, which in the same time frame has managed to transfer a whopping 67 files.
 Sony designed the QXD to replace CompactFlash memory card.
 It’s very reliable to use in every photography setting.